 - Smallest band felt ridiculously small

 Kootek fell short of our best booty bands picks because testing didn’t reveal that nebulous, just-right Goldilocks factor.
-The resistance levels didn’t seem to align with what was written on each one, with the medium providing about the same amount of resistance as the hard—the only difference between the two was that the hard was significantly shorter in length).
+The resistance levels didn’t seem to align with their labels.
+The medium provided about the same amount of resistance as the hard—the only difference between the two was that the hard was significantly shorter in length.

 Still, they fulfill the bare minimum booty band purpose of leveling up your workout.
 Plus, if you’re looking for other gear to fill out your kit, this package includes two slider discs that can be used for core work and a resistance rope with door and ankle attachments for even more variety.